-Learning to overcome
+Learning to Overcome

-“One time, we were working on the 100th revision of a project with a customer, and we ended up delivering a totally different product than they expected,” Landry recalls.
-“But it’s not up to us to decide what the final product will look like.
-It’s up to the customer to tell us what they want.
+“One time, we were working on the 100th revision of a project with a customer, and we ended up delivering a different product than they expected,” Landry recalled.
+“It’s not up to us to decide what the final product will look like; it’s up to the customer to tell us what they want.”

+Landry added that every failure offers learning opportunities.
 And due to all these challenges, Landry acknowledges that launching a new product is not a fast process.

-Challenges and trends
+Challenges and Trends